biscuit-auth/biscuit/SPECIFICATIONS.md

 This is necessary to make sure an external signature can't be used for any other token.

-This additional signature does not affect the regular signature in any way.
+The presence of an external signature affects the regular signature: the external signature is part of the payload signed by the regular signature.

 The token will contain: